I want to delve deep into the question I get asked a lot – and that is “Can you be TOO organised?”

 Sometimes we are so busy DOING that we don’t see how far we have already come, and this is really key to getting the organising balance right in your home.

-Get yourself organised, yes, absolutely – but don’t let getting organised take over your life in a detrimental way.
+Get yourself organised, yes, absolutely – but don’t let getting organised take over your life in a detrimental way and become TOO organised along the way.

 Know what your goals are when you start to organise something, and recognise when you have got there.